Zilliqa/zilliqa-developer/products/ZRC6-to-ERC721-NFT-swap/README.md

 Contains the implementation of the Next.js web application that users interact with to swap NFTs.
 The application features:

 - **Multi-wallet support**: ZilPay for Zilliqa non-EVM network, EVM wallets for Zilliqa EVM network
+- **Operator approval**: Users can approve their EVM wallet as an operator for ZRC6 NFTs using ZilPay
 - **Token selection interface**: Users can select specific ZRC6 token IDs to swap
 - **Signature creation**: Automatic signing of EVM wallet address using ZilPay
 - **Contract interaction**: Direct interaction with the swap smart contract